FEWS-NET/data-notebook-hub/CONTRIBUTING.md

 [nbdime](https://nbdime.readthedocs.io/en/latest/installing.html#installing-nbdime)

-`nbdime` is useful in trackign changes made to the notebook since the last commit.
+`nbdime` is useful in tracking changes made to the notebook since the last commit.

 If you are making changes to an existing notebook, ensure you use this library to ascertain you are making changes where they are needed.